Achronite/node-red-contrib-energenie-ener314rt/README.md

 0.4.0|19 Feb 21|Added new C&M node that immediately sends commands (designed for MIHO069 Thermostat).
 Added MIHO069 thermostat params & icon.
 Added support for UNKNOWN commands (this assumes a uint as datatype for .data).
 Added specific nodes for MIHO032 Motion Sensor and MIHO033 Open Sensor.
 Updated Energenie device names.
 Renamed old C&M node to be 'Smart Plug+'.
 Readme updates.|
 0.4.1|bugfix|Reduced internal efficiency 'sleep' from 5s to 0.5s (for non-eTRV send mode) to reduce risk of losing a message (Issue #14).
 Fix crash when using over 6 devices (Issue #15).
 0.4.2|05 May 21|Added MiHome Dimmer node.
 Made ON/OFF status messages consistant across node types.
 Bug fix for issue #49.
 Only stop monitoring during close if has been started.
 README updates.|
-0.5.0|Oct 21|Added specific node for MIHO069 MiHome Thermostat, deprecating the Control & Monitor node.
+0.5.0|19 Apr 22|Added specific node for MIHO069 MiHome Thermostat, deprecating the generic Control & Monitor node (as no other C&M devices exist at present).

 ## Dependencies